British insurer Direct Line axes dividend after bad weather claims

-LONDON, Jan 11 (Reuters) - Motor and home insurer Direct Line DLGD.L does not expect to pay a final dividend for 2022, following a surge in claims due to severe cold weather in Britain in December, it said on Wednesday.
+LONDON, Jan 11 (Reuters) - Direct Line DLGD.Lis scrapping its final dividend for 2022, it said on Wednesday, after a surge in claims following a bout of severe weather in Britain in December, which pushed the motor and home insurer to an underwriting lossfor the year.

-Inflation in motor insurance claims has also impacted Direct Line's underwriting performance, the company said.
+Motor insurers performed strongly when the COVID-19 pandemic first hit in 2020, as restrictions meant fewer drivers on the round and fewer accidents.

-The insurer reported total weather claims of around 140 million pounds ($170.30 million) for 2022, well above its original expectation of 73 million pounds.
+But inflationary pressures and supply chain issues due to the pandemic and the war in Ukraine have pushed up the cost of repairs.

 ($1 = 0.8221 pounds)